AmplitudeAudio/sdk/docs/content/docs/project-setup/07-sound-object.md

 `uint64` `default: 0`

 Specifies the ID of the [Attenuation Model]({{< relref "04-attenuation-model" >}}) to use on the sound object.
-This property takes effect only if the sound is spatialized (the `spatialization` property is set to a value different to `None`).
+This property takes effect only if the sound is spatialized (the `spatialization` property is set to a value different from `None`).
 A value of `0` means that no attenuation will be performed, even if the sound is spatialized.

 ## scope

 `Scope` `default: World`

-With the `scope` property you can control how the playback data is shared between each sound instances.
+With the `scope` property, you can control how the playback data is shared between each sound instance.
 The allowed values are:

 | ID  | Name   | Description                                                                                                           |
 | --- | ------ | --------------------------------------------------------------------------------------------------------------------- |